 Courtney Lee, founder of Prymal

-Here are answers to the most common questions about the LIFO inventory method.
+Here are answers to the most common questions related to supply chain planning.

 Yes, you can outsource all or parts of supply chain planning, as well as management.
 For instance, ShipBob is a 3PL that offers fulfillment services, from receiving product, storing inventory, picking and packing orders, and shipping packages to customers along with tools and analytics to help you make better supply chain plans and decisions.